coniferprod/sevenator/README.md

 can randomize every parameter, but you will get better results if you select a subset of the parameters to randomize.

-Currently Sevenator only generates a bank or "cartridge" with the same 32 patches repeated over, or with some random envelopes, but it may get some patch generation methods of its own as it is developed.
-The DX7 data model and API may also be split into a dedicated package, so that Sevenator will become just one client of the API.
+Currently Sevenator generates either a single voice (initialized to factory defaults, or completely random) or a "cartridge" with the same 32 patches repeated over, with some random envelopes, but it may get some patch generation methods of its own as it is developed.
+The DX7 data model and API may also be split into a dedicated package, which would make Sevenator just one client of the API.

 ## The Yamaha DX7 patch format